10 Top Pet-Friendly Station Stays

 If you’re seeking solitude and serenity with your furry companion, Nallan Station is the perfect place to escape the hustle and bustle.
 Located just 12-kilometres north of the town of Cue, this 98,886-hectare working cattle station offers peaceful pet-friendly camping, and an agenda filled with birdwatching, hiking, stargazing, and wildflower spotting.
 Take your dog on a walk through the campground where you can spot farm animals, explore the stunning rock formations at "The Breakaways," or simply enjoy the quiet of the outback - with ample opportunities to relax or explore - whichever your heart desires.
 With plenty of space for both you and your pet to relax and recharge, Nallan Station promises a rejuvenating experience for all.

-4. Mount Augustus Tourist Park, Australia’s Golden Outback
+4. Fraser Range Station, Australia’s Golden Outback

 5. Murchison House Station, Australia’s Coral Coast